dojo/docs/dojox/rpc.rst

 :Status: Contributed, Draft
 :Version: 1.0

-The DojoX RPC Project is an enhanced version of `dojo.rpc <dojo/rpc>`_, and will replace it in 2.0.
-RPC, or remote procedure call, is a system for communicating with a backend using a variety of flexible transports, all wrapped around a single class called a `Service <dojox/rpc/Service>`_
+The DojoX RPC Project is an enhanced version of :ref:`dojo.rpc <dojo/rpc>`, and will replace it in 2.0.
+RPC, or remote procedure call, is a system for communicating with a backend using a variety of flexible transports, all wrapped around a single class called a :ref:`Service <dojox/rpc/Service>`

 Demonstration
 -------------

-This is an example of the Google API using the pre-defined google.smd in the `SMD Library <dojox/rpc/SMDLibrary>`_.
-Unless you are Google, the transport will be x-domain by way of `io.script <dojo/io/script>`_, so be sure to include that as well.
+This is an example of the Google API using the pre-defined google.smd in the :ref:`SMD Library <dojox/rpc/SMDLibrary>`.
+Unless you are Google, the transport will be x-domain by way of :ref:`io.script <dojo/io/script>`, so be sure to include that as well.
 (RPC can be used locally as well, using built in XHR transports)

 .. cv-compound::